 - salt and pepper to taste

 - Peel the Candy Roaster with a vegetable peeler.
-Split the squash and remove the seeds and attached fibrous strings.
+Split the squash and remove the seeds and the attached fibrous strings.
 Cube the squash into bite-sized chunks.
 Cover and set aside.

-- In a dutch oven start browning the bacon, to crisp and release fat over low-medium temperature.
+- In a Dutch oven, start browning the bacon, to crisp and release fat over low-medium temperature.
 After a bit of fat is released, for 3-5 minutes, add the onion and garlic.
 Continue to brown slowly until onions and garlic begin to color.
 Drain excess fat if needed.

 - Add a bit of water to the pot to dissolve the fond at the bottom.
 Heat to a simmer.